Stability Boundary of Neutron-Dark Matter Mixed Stars: Introduction

-There has been extensive research on the influence of DM on the properties of compact stars, such as \cite{PhysRevD.84.107301,bramante2025darkmattercompactstars,Alford_2005,issifu2025rotatingprotoneutronstarsadmixed}.
-It is necessary to discuss the conditions for the stable existence of mixed stars composed of these components; relevant studies include, for example, \cite{zhang2022gw170817, zhang2020constraint, Kain:2021poc,pitz2024generatingultracompactneutronstars,kumar2025stabilityanalysistwofluidneutron,Ivanytskyi_2020,Gresham_2019}.
-Our study primarily focuses on mixed stars consisting of NM and SIDM or fermionic DM, and we systematically investigate their stability and macroscopic properties through different methods.
+There has been extensive research on the influence of DM on the properties of compact stars, see, e.g. \cite{Leung_2011,bramante2025darkmattercompactstars,Alford_2005,issifu2025rotatingprotoneutronstarsadmixed}.
+It is necessary to discuss the conditions for the stable existence of mixed stars composed of these components; relevant studies include Refs.~\cite{zhang2022gw170817, zhang2020constraint, Kain:2021poc,pitz2024generatingultracompactneutronstars,kumar2025stabilityanalysistwofluidneutron,Ivanytskyi_2020,Gresham_2019}.
+Our study focuses primarily on mixed stars consisting of NM and SIDM or fermionic DM, and we systematically investigate their stability and macroscopic properties through different methods.

 This paper is organized as follows.
-In Section~\ref{sec:Stellar Model Setup}, we establish the theoretical framework for star modeling, detailing the geometric configurations, equilibrium equations in both single and multi-fluid formalism, and the EoS for both DM and NM components.
-Section~\ref{sec:Stability Criteria} presents the comprehensive stability analysis methodology that we adopt, including the dynamic radial pulsation approach following \cite{Chandrasekhar:1964,Kain:2021poc}, and the critical point/curve method \cite{bardeen1966,HENRIQUES1990511} for static stability determination, and further rigorously demonstrating the equivalence between these two.
-Section~\ref{sec:Results} shows our numerical findings, including stability boundary calculations for specific EoS combinations and analysis of macroscopic properties.
-Finally, Section~\ref{sec:Conclusion} summarizes our key results and discusses the implications for constraining DM properties through astrophysical observations of compact stars.
-We put the detailed proof for equivalence between the two stability determining methods in appendix \ref{app:detailed_proof}.
+In Section \ref{sec:Stellar Model Setup}, we establish the theoretical framework for multi-fluid stellar models, presenting the general-relativistic equilibrium equations and outlining the microphysical inputs, namely EoS, used in our numerical examples.
+Section \ref{sec:Stability Criteria} contains the central theoretical result of this work: a rigorous proof, based on a variational principle, of the formal equivalence between the existence of zero‑frequency radial oscillation mode and the static critical curve condition.
+Section \ref{sec:Results} provides numerical validation of our theorem, showing that the stability boundaries computed via direct radial oscillation analysis precisely match the theoretically derived critical curves for various EoS combinations.
+Finally, Section \ref{sec:Conclusion} summarizes our main results and discusses their astrophysical implications.
+For completeness, we provide background review on the static stability criteria and detailed framework of the standard radial pulsation equations in Appendices \ref{app:static_criteria} and \ref{app:pulsation_derivation}, respectively.